Education - Schools

 To find schools in other areas use the ‘other schools’ tab below or ‘find and compare schools’ tool on GOV.UK

-A new Special School is set to open in Scunthorpe providing places for up to 60 pupils aged between 16 and 19 with special educational needs and disabilities (SEND).
+A new Special School has opened in Scunthorpe for pupils aged between 16 and 19 with special educational needs and disabilities (SEND).

-Pupils will be able to choose from a range of subjects including catering, the arts and technology to build upon their previous learning in core subjects.
-Students will be supported with their learning and work experience, enabling them to develop life skills to prepare them for adulthood.
+Pupils are able to choose from a range of subjects including catering, the arts and technology to build upon their previous learning in core subjects.
+Students are supported with their learning and work experience, enabling them to develop life skills to prepare them for adulthood.

-North Lincolnshire Council is working with the Department for Education (DfE) and the Wellspring Academy Trust to develop the new Special School in Scunthorpe for young people.
+North Lincolnshire Council worked with the Department for Education (DfE) and the Wellspring Academy Trust to develop Trent View College in Scunthorpe for young people.

 Introducing Wellspring Academy Trust